 Fishing: You'll need to purchase a licence to fish.

 There's something for everyone here; historic castles, abbeys, local annual festivals, numerous waterfront villages, and excellent gastronomy.
-Nature lovers will enjoy hiking through There's even an option to combine your boating holiday with golf
+There's even an option to combine your boating holiday with golf.

 Grez-Neuville (L'Oudon).
 Closest airports: Paris-Orly, Nantes Atlantique